s1gr1d/animal-crossing-graphql-api/README.md

 ## ⚙ Running the app

-Playground with Docs is available at http://localhost:8080/graphql
+Playground with Docs is available at https://animal-crossing-graphql-api.herokuapp.com/graphql or local at http://localhost:8080/graphql

 ```bash
 # development